 - Check Enable box, choose Target Bucket and Target Prefix

-Note: For the correct operation of Amazon S3 bucket logging Target Bucket and the main bucket should be different, but situated in the same AWS region.
+Note: For the correct operation of the Amazon S3 bucket logging Target Bucket and the main bucket should be different, but situated in the same AWS region.

 Now logging for Amazon S3 bucket is enabled and in 24 hours logs will be available for downloading.